noteygamerm-cmyk/textexporter/README.md

-# textexporter
+# Text Exporter
-Export Texts using Infinix's Propietery Font "InfinixDisplay" and AktivGrotesk Family
+Export Texts to transparent pngs using Infinix's Propietery Font "InfinixDisplay" and AktivGrotesk Family